Reading JSON

 In FME Workbench, start a new workspace.
 Click Reader > Add Reader.
 Choose JSON (JavaScript Object Notation) as the Format.

-You can supply a path to a local file (example available in the Files) or a URL for the Dataset parameter.
+You can supply a path to a local file (an example is available in the Files) or a URL for the Dataset parameter.

-Although we know this URL responds with XML, FME will automatically include the correct headers to request JSON when using the JSON Reader.
+Although we know this URL returns XML, FME automatically includes the correct headers to request JSON when using the JSON Reader.

 AddReader.png

 Click the Parameters button.
-Setting JSON reader parameters lets you control how FME turns the nested structure of JSON into features.
+Setting JSON reader parameters lets you control how FME converts JSON's nested structure into features.
 There are two options for Schema Scan Mode: Auto and JSON Query.
-Auto mode simply takes the JSON parent attributes and turns those into FME attributes and turns the rest of the nested structure into FME list attributes.
+Auto mode simply takes the JSON parent attributes and converts them into FME attributes, and converts the rest of the nested structure into FME list attributes.
 JSON Query mode, which we will examine later in the article, lets you write a JSON Query to pick which part of the JSON data structure you wish to use as the top level to define FME attributes.

 For now, make sure that Schema Scan Mode is set to Auto.